Poutrathor/mmm_velib/README.md

 		</tr>
 		<tr>
 			<td><code>showLastCheckTime</code></td>
 			<td>Display how long ago was the station's data information refreshed.
-The module pools by default every 5 minutes, but JCDeceaux updates its information whenever and not that frequently.
+The module pools by default every 5 minutes, but JCDecaux updates its information whenever and not that frequently.
 Set to <code>false</code> to NOT see that information<br>
 				<br><b>Possible values:</b> <code>true</code> or <code>false</code>
 				<br><b>Default value:</b> <code>false</code>
 			</td>